Desert Drifters: Dialogues

 (Jeremy commenting on the possible ways to resolve the situation)

 Yatvig’s brilliant with big ideas.
-But when it comes to, let’s say, ‘micromanagement’?
+But when it comes to, let’s say, ‘soft skills’?
 Disaster.
-I would’ve stopped him — had I not died in the Deryat civil war.
 Actually, our relationship’s improved a lot since I became software.

 (on Yatvig’s revolutionary tendencies and lack of soft skills)